 April 8, 2017 – October 8, 2017

-As artistic representations of trees, bonsai are collected from the natural environment to be cultivated as works of art.
-While the natural forces that shaped the tree are visibly echoed, the direct link between a bonsai and its native domain has been lost.
-By pairing bonsai with original landscape paintings, Natives reestablishes this connection between a bonsai and its habitat.
+As artistic representations of trees, bonsai are collected from the wild to be cultivated as works of art.
+While the natural forces that shaped the tree are visibly echoed in it’s trunk and branches, the direct link between a bonsai and its native habitat has been lost.
+By displaying a tree with a portrait of it’s native domain along with herbaceous plants from the same environment, Natives reestablishes this connection between a bonsai and its habitat.

 American landscapes, painted by contemporary artist Iuna Tinta, serve as artistic representations of a bonsai’s indigenous ecosystem.
 Trees from Pacific Bonsai Museum are joined with those of bonsai artists Scott Elser, Michael Hagedorn, Randy Knight, Ryan Neil, & Dan Robinson, all of whom champion the use of native trees as bonsai.